 This procedure is for men who want to have an erection.
 It may also be done for those who have:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review possible problems such as:

-Your doctor will:
+Your doctor will do:

 Leading up to the procedure:

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for emergency medical services right away.

 Men's Health Network

 Erectile dysfunction.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T113875/Erectile-dysfunction.
 Updated December 15, 2017.
 Accessed June 14, 2018.